 In Flanders Fields

 In Flanders fields.

-During the Second Battle of Ypres a Canadian artillery officer, Lieutenant Alexis Helmer, was killed on 2 May, 1915 by an exploding shell.
-He was a friend of the Canadian military doctor Major John McCrae.
+During the early days of the Second Battle of Ypres a young Canadian artillery officer, Lieutenant Alexis Helmer, was killed on 2 May, 1915 in the gun positions near Ypres.
+An exploding German artillery shell landed near him.
+He was serving in the same Canadian artillery unit as a friend of his, the Canadian military doctor and artillery commander Major John McCrae.

+In Flanders Fields